epam/edp-install/docs/operator-guide/install-defectdojo.md

 To prepare DefectDojo for integration with EDP, follow the steps below:

-1. Get credentials of the DefectDojo admin:
+1. Create ci user in DefectDojo UI:

+  * Login to DefectDojo UI using admin credentials:
    ```bash
    echo "DefectDojo admin password: $(kubectl \
    get secret defectdojo \